2020 Chilean constitutional referendum

-A national plebiscite was held in Chile on 25 October 2020.
+A constitutional referendum was held in Chile on 25 October 2020.
 The referendum asked the citizens whether they wanted a new constitution to be drafted, and if so, whether it should be written by a constitutional convention made up of directly elected citizens or by a mixed convention that was composed of currently serving members of Parliament and half of directly elected citizens.
 The "Approve" side won by a landslide, with 78% of voters agreeing to draft a new constitution.
 When it came to deciding how the new text should be written, 79% of voters opted for a "Constitutional Convention."
 The voter turnout was 51%.

 A second vote was held between 15 and 16 May 2021, in conjunction with the municipal and gubernatorial elections.
 This vote elected the members of the Constitutional Convention.
 The new draft constitution was then rejected in a third vote held on 4 September 2022.

-The plebiscite was a response to the 2019 Chilean protests, particularly the so-called "biggest march of Chile" took place in Santiago on 25 October 2019 and was participated in by over 1.2 million people.
+The plebiscite was a response to the 2019 Chilean protests, particularly the so-called "biggest march of Chile", which took place in Santiago on 25 October 2019, and was participated in by over 1.2 million people.

 Postponement

-Due to the COVID-19 pandemic, on 24 March 2020, the Congress agreed to reschedule the plebiscite originally set for 26 April 2020 to 25 October 2020, and the subsequent Convention election from 25 October 2020 to 11 April 2021 (and later, to 15–16 May 2021).
-The change, which required a constitutional reform, was promulgated by the President and published in the country's Official Gazette on 26 March 2020.
+Due to the COVID-19 pandemic, the plebiscite originally scheduled for 26 April 2020 was rescheduled to 25 October 2020 by the Congress on 24 March 2020.
+Similarly, the subsequent Convention election, originally set for 25 October 2020, was moved to 11 April 2021, and later to 15–16 May 2021.
+This rescheduling required a constitutional reform, which was promulgated by the President and published in the country's Official Gazette on 26 March 2020.